juanpc2018/from-775-2008/README.md

 Improvement can be measured in different ways: </br>
 Clock vs. Clock: Performance gain at same clock speeds, </br>
-Power consumption: Watt vs. Watt, Performance gain at same Watts. </br>
+Watt vs. Watt, Performance gain at same Watts. </br>
 New features vs. Features used by most people. </br>

 ### The LGA775 era: </br>